Canon 1D Mark II N vs 7D

 |Fixed screen (not touch-sensitive)||Fixed screen (not touch-sensitive)|

 |8.5 shutter flaps per second||8 shutter flaps per second|

 |1200 shots per battery charge||800 shots per battery charge|

 |156 x 158 x 80 mm, 1565 g||148 x 111 x 74 mm, 860 g|

 Body comparison: Canon 1D Mark II N vs 7D

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II N and the Canon 7D.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark II N – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is considerably smaller (33 percent) than the Canon 1D Mark II N. Moreover, the 7D is substantially lighter (45 percent) than the 1D Mark II N. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D Mark II N) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (7D).
 You can compare the optics available in the Canon EF Lens Catalog.